 Which beach is the best: Punta Cana or Puerto Plata?

-Hardly any category is as easy to determine as the question of the beach.
+Hardly any category in the battle of Puerto Plata vs. Punta Cana is as easy to determine as the question of the beach.
 The long beaches in Punta Cana are clearly better than the ones in Puerto Plata.

 Preliminary score: Punta Cana vs. Puerto Plata 3.5-1.5